MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/cloud-consolidation-disabling-hybrid.md

 Alternatively, you can use the Teams Admin Center to change the tenant coexistence mode to TeamsOnly, under "Org-wide settings" -> "Teams Upgrade."

-## Step 3.
-Disable shared sip address space in Microsoft 365 organization
+## Disable shared sip address space in Microsoft 365 organization

 The command below needs to be done from a Teams PowerShell window.